-Difficulties are further compounded by the number of professionals involved in the care and education of our pupils.
+Difficulties are further compounded by the number of professionals involved in the care and education of our students, many of whom live in our children's homes.
 As such, close communication and consistent recording systems are essential.
 Joint training is delivered across the service to ensure a consistent approach.